jelder/doors/README.md

 ![Mark 1](https://raw.github.com/jelder/doors/master/screenshots/hardware.jpg "Mark 1")

 [Digispark](http://digistump.com/products/1) was chosen for this because they were deemed inexpensive enough to throw into a wall forever and I had been a backer on [Kickstarter](http://digistump.com/digispark/backers/).
-It worked out really well, but one could probably use any Arduino compatible board with only minor changes to the sketc.
+It worked out really well, but one could probably use any Arduino compatible board with only minor changes to the sketch.

 The device is connected via USB to a computer running the Door Agent (ruby).
 The Door Agent handles passing information about the doors' states from the device to the app.
 The app is a static site hosted on Amazon S3.
 It's built in jQuery, Bootstrap, Moment.js and uses [Pusher](https://www.pusherapp.com/) for instant updates.